CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * **Impersonation** There are multiple types of impersonation techniques that a social engineer can use.
 Attackers often conduct impersonation attacks by telephone calling

-* **Persuasion and Bribery**   In persuasion attacks, the social engineer will attempt to trick a person through various methods to divulge critical information or assist the attack in some other means
+* **Persuasion and Bribery**   In persuasion attacks, the social engineer will attempt to trick a person through various methods to divulge critical information or assist the attack in some other means.

+* **Shoulder Surfing** Shoulder surfing occurs when an attacker peers over an unwary user's shoulder as she enters her user name and password.

 # What is Cyber Hygiene ?
 Cyber hygiene is the practice of using computer systems and other technological devices to maintain computer system health, keep data safe and well-protected, and improve online security.
 This could involve a routine to ensure identity safety – such as using different passwords for accounts or just a general awareness of potential threats while using technology.